VACLab/Co-op/Co-op/README.md

 Import packages directly if you want to use it.
 Import operators package only if you've implemented your own measures.

+A JavaScript implementation of Co-op is attached in the folder ./JavaScript as well.

 ## Usage

 Usage demo for filtering operators is as follows: